elitalon/elitalon.github.io/_posts/2016-07-23-what-nobody-will-tell-you-about-json.md

 > *Not every piece of clever code is a great pattern.*

-[^ I would give benefit of the doubt here to a library first written for Swift 1 when http://chris.eidhof.nl/post/json-parsing-in-swift/ was one of the first Swifty approaches https://github.com/thoughtbot/Argo/commit/f5b5973ae5ff2473fdc8d2a75b5567e6f79513ec]
+It is true though that this library was written for Swift 1, when everybody was experimenting and [taking the functional aspects of Swift to the limit](http://chris.eidhof.nl/post/json-parsing-in-swift/).
+So I can understand why they took this approach.

 ### 3. ObjectMapper
 Let's continue with [ObjectMapper](https://github.com/Hearst-DD/ObjectMapper), by [Hearst](http://www.hearst.com).
 Here is an example on how to parse data: